dg4l/random-mullvad-relay/readme.md

 # random-mullvad-relay

-script i wrote in 10 minutes to select a random mullvad relay
+script i wrote to select a random mullvad relay from a list of allowed countries

 ## Note